Everything You Need to Know About Loom Network, All in One Place (Updated Regularly)

 - EthDeploy — an easy way to spin up private Ethereum blockchains for testing and demoing your DApps

-- CryptoZombies Origins: What is Blockchain? — an in-browser playable game/tutorial that teaches the basics of Blockchain
+- CryptoZombies Origins: What is Blockchain? — an in-browser playable game/tutorial that teaches the basics of the blockchain

-- …and quite a few secret announcements that we don’t want to reveal yet.
-Because we’re Loom Network, and that’s how we roll 😜
+There’s also quite a few secret announcements that we don’t want to reveal yet, because we’re Loom Network, and that’s how we roll 😜

 Want to learn more?